-If you go by the website Plantation homes are a Queensland based business “Born and bred in the sunshine state, at Plantation Homes, we take great pride in designing and building exceptional homes which are a perfect fit to the Queensland lifestyle and where and how they want to live.”
-In this article, we outline Plantation Home’s strengths and weaknesses so that you can make an informed decision before you buy.
+If you go by the website Plantation homes is a Queensland-based business “Born and bred in the sunshine state, at Plantation Homes, we take great pride in designing and building exceptional homes which are a perfect fit to the Queensland lifestyle and where and how they want to live.”
+In this review, we outline Plantation Homes’ strengths and weaknesses so that you can make an informed decision before you buy.

 They very much originated in the Sunshine State but have gone through a few changes over the years.
-They are now owned by the Henley Group which is a VIC based construction company that has built thousands of homes since inception in 1990’s
+They are now owned by the Henley Group which is a VIC based construction company that has built thousands of homes since its inception in the 1990s.

 Henley Group is owned by Japanese forestry giant Sumitomo Group which is listed on the Tokyo Stock Exchange.

-Now having such a strong financial backing is certainly a positive for a QLD based business, however they may be more susceptible to change based on what international markets are doing.
+Now having such strong financial backing is certainly a positive for a QLD-based business, however, they may be more susceptible to change based on what international markets are doing.

 Top 5 things we like about Plantation Homes

-- ✅Display homes options.
-With over 50 different designs across 6 sites in Brisbane they have many display homes options.
+- ✅Display home options.
+With over 50 different designs across 6 sites in Brisbane, they have many display homes options.

 - ✅Large range of plans to suit most families.
 On the main page of their website there are over 100 home designs to choose from